 Ananda Buddha Vihar is a temple almost on the highest point of the hill.
-Surrounded by gardens and a man made pool with a Buddha statue standing in between and another meditating in front of it, this place looks serene.
-You have to climb the stares to reach the main entrance of the temple that has beautifully carved wooden doors.
+Surrounded by gardens and a man-made pool with a Buddha statue standing in between and another meditating in front of it, this place looks serene.
+You have to climb the stairs to reach the main entrance of the temple that has beautifully carved wooden doors.
 Inside the hall is a huge hall with tall glass windows that gives a view of the city around.

 On the altar sits an idol of Buddha in Golden color with the corridor leading you to it in the Chaitya shape.
-Below this hall is a mediation hall that is open only to those who want to do mediation in solitude.
-A group of Bikhshus lives here in the residential quarters and run this place.
+Below this hall is a meditation hall that is open only to those who want to do meditation in solitude.
+A group of Bhikshus lives here in the residential quarters and run this place.
 I found most of them from Bengal and around.
 They run a small shop that sells Buddhist literature.
 And would be happy to tell you about Buddhism and its tenets.
-There was an attempt to take me into the fold, but after a little effort they let it go.
+There was an attempt to take me into the fold, but after a little effort, they let it go.

 Mata Amritananmayi’s Math

-Main idol has a front face of a Devi and at the back is Shiva’s face.
+The main idol has a front face of a Devi and at the back is Shiva’s face.
 Other two sides have Ganesh and Karthik’s faces.
-A board at temple tells that this is representation of Kundalini Shakti at the Mooladhara Chakra within our body.
+A board at temple tells that this is a representation of Kundalini Shakti at the Mooladhara Chakra within our body.
 There is school surrounding the temple.
-Here again a bigger attempt was made to convert me to a devotee of the commune.
-But the Swami ji who was trying to convert me could never explain me why I should join in.
+Here again, a bigger attempt was made to convert me to a devotee of the commune.
+But the Swami ji who was trying to convert me could never explain to me why I should join in.
 Except saying Amma is something different and everyone should devote their life at her feet.

 Well, I think all of us have the same Jiva and hence the same potential inside us.
 There is no need to seek salvation at someone else’s feet.
 I would be willing to take knowledge and guidance from those who can provide it.
 But blind devotion is not my cup of tea.

-Roaming around the hill you can see some big bungalows, some small shops and zig zag roads and streets.
+Roaming around the hill you can see some big bungalows, some small shops, and zig-zag roads and streets.
 It looks like a locality in hill station rather than a part of the Deccan.
-To me these were surprise discoveries for the first time.
+To me, these were surprising discoveries for the first time.
 But next two times I could take people around the place and show them around.
 If someone knows Secunderabad well, it would be interesting to go there.
 And guess some prominent buildings from the top.

 Take a leisurely walk on this hill on a weekend may be.